 20. Familiarize Yourself With Mental Health Services

-Since BPD is best treated with formal mental healthcare, familiarize yourself with the types of care, including outpatient therapy, intensive outpatient, or inpatient treatment.
+BPD is best treated with formal mental healthcare, so familiarize yourself with the types of care, including outpatient therapy, intensive outpatient, or inpatient treatment.
 Keep a suicide hotline number on hand as well.
 This helps your loved one navigate a complicated system.

 How to Set Boundaries With a BPD Loved One